AEON-mod/Customization/Window-transparency/README.md

 2. Place it in your AEON-mod directory.
 3. Run the script.
 A "ghost" icon will appear in your System Tray.
 4. Use `Ctrl + Shift + LClick` on any window to start customizing its capacity.
+5. For autostart drop the file in startup folder.

 ---